pesterhazy/presumably/posts/boot-react-native.md

-# Getting started with Boot React Native part 1: up and running
+# Boot React Native, Part 1: up and running

-TODO: add note about

 Mobile applications are ClojureScript's next frontier.
 As a compile-to-javascript language, ClojureScript can run on mobile devices, targetting Facebook's